timotejroiko/astrobot-docs/README.md

 ### Zodiacs

 Astrobot suports many types of zodiacs, including Tropical, Sidereal and Draconic.
 Sidereal zodiacs also have many different calculation methods or "Ayanamsas" to chose from.
-The list below can also be found using the `.about zodiacs` command.
+The list below can also be found using the `/command about zodiacs` command.

 | ID | Zodiac / Ayanamsa |
 |---|---|